Legal

 Your California Privacy Rights

-We do not sell or share personal information for cross-context behavioral advertising as defined by the CCPA/CPRA.
+We do not sell or share personal information for cross-context behavioral advertising as defined by the CCPA/CPRA, and we do not process sensitive personal information for purposes that would require an opt-out.

 Non-discrimination: We will not discriminate against you for exercising any of your CCPA/CPRA rights.